elesian/pomodoro-react-app/README.md

 ## Project status

 The core functionality of the project has been implemented.
+Future features would include:

+- Improved UI.
-Future features would include an improved UI and the ability to reset or pause the timer at any point.
+- Ability to reset or pause the timer at any point.
+- Perform input validation to ensure a task has a unique name.

 ## Licensing